But Gentlemen Marry Brunettes: Critical analysis

 Both Gentlemen Prefer Blondes and But Gentlemen Marry Brunettes were viewed by female scholars as celebration bordering on satire.
-Gentlemen Marry Brunettes is often considered the weaker of the two, and only works as a companion piece to Loos' first installment.
+It is often considered that Gentlemen Marry Brunettes is the weaker of the two and only works as a companion piece to Loos' first installment.

 Film adaptation

 The film based on the novel, Gentlemen Marry Brunettes (1955), is very loosely based on Loos' book.
 The plot is very different.
 Gentlemen Marry Brunettes is a musical film made by Russ-Field productions, starring Jane Russell and Jeanne Crain, and released by United Artists.
 The film was directed by Richard Sale, produced by the director and Bob Waterfield (Russell's husband) with Robert Bassler as executive producer, from a screenplay by Mary Loos and Sale, based on the novel But Gentlemen Marry Brunettes by Anita Loos.

 Anita Loos was the author of the novel and play Gentlemen Prefer Blondes which had been turned into a smash film with Jane Russell and Marilyn Monroe in 1953.
 This film was not as well received as the earlier one.
 Anita Loos had entitled her book But Gentlemen Marry Brunettes, but the studio dropped the first word from the title for the film.